GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

-Consider this unbalanced parable on repentance offered by a “radical grace” preacher:
+Switching gears, let’s now consider this unbalanced parable on repentance offered by a “radical grace” preacher:

 Let me give you a picture to illustrate true repentance.
 Suppose a man calls a woman up and gives an invitation to come to his house.
 She’s never been there before so need directions.
 There are two ways the man could direct her: He could give her his address and provide an accurate picture of where he lives.
 Or he could say, “flee from your house—just drive from your house as fast as possible and don’t look back.”
 Do you see the difference?
 In both cases the woman’s going to leave her house.
 That’s guaranteed.

 But only by trusting his directions will she arrive at his house.
 Repentance is just like that.
 It’s not fleeing from sin like a Pharisee.
 It’s turning to God in faith.
 In both cases you will leave your sin.
 But only by trusting God will you actually arrive someplace better than where you started.

 On the surface this illustration sounds accurate and there are certainly truths contained therein, but the man’s perspective on repentance is unbalanced, as verified by a few statements:

 Repentance is just like that.
 It’s not fleeing from sin like a Pharisee.
 It’s turning to God in faith.